spastorino/all-hands-2020/src/location.md

 ## Hotel Recommendations

-UoM has provided attendees with a list of hotels, that can be booked with their corporate rate.
+[UoM] has provided attendees with a list of hotels, that can be booked with their corporate rate. **Note** Some people have said they have found some of the hotels with cheaper listings through booking portals.
+Be sure to try and find the cheapest and most convenient option for you.

 **DISCOUNT CODE:** ALL HANDS